 The most characteristic feature of the Interrupted fern is the location of the sori on the frond.
 Unlike the Cinnamon fern, the sori are not located on a distinct fertile frond.
 Like the Christmas fern the Interrupted fern has fertile pinnae (with sori) and sterile pinnae (without sori) on the same frond.
 In the Christmas fern all the fertile pinnae are located at the top of the frond and all the sterile pinnae are at the bottom.
 In contrast an Interrupted fern has sterile pinnae both at the top and bottom.
 But in the middle the frond the sterile pinnae are interrupted by a few brown, droopy-looking fertile pinnae as shown below.

 Silvery spleenwort is also known as Silvery glade fern because it grows in openings or glades.
 The foliage, though green, is a bit yellowish.
 The sorai are arranged on the back of the pinnae in a herringbone pattern.
-Each sorai is elongated, looking like a hot dog bun, or a spleen.
 It is said to be “silvery” because the length of the stem is covered in white hairs.

 This is a small fern with long, narrow fronds.
-Each plant typically has three fronds.
-The stem is “ebony” or black near the bottom, but it may be green near the top.
-The sori are spleen-shaped (or you can think of each of them as having the same shape as a hot dog bun) just like the Silvery spleenwort that we saw earlier.
+Frequently you’ll encounter a plant with three fronds.
+The stem is “ebony” or black.
+The sori are spleen-shaped just like the Silvery spleenwort that we saw earlier.

 At the fern’s base, the sterile fronds are triangular in shape and nearly horizontal.
 All the sori are located on an erect, fertile frond shooting up from the fern’s center.
 When the fertile frond is mature, you can tap it and see it emit a cloud of spores.